abeckDev/DLRG-ExamRegistrationSystem/README.md

 A system to collect exam requirements from participants of complex DLRG exams such as the Boat Operators License exam.

+> [!IMPORTANT]
+> This is a non official, non DLRG related project, created to support processes or work as an inspiration.
+It is not approved nor developed by the [AK IT of the DLRG](https://www.dlrg.de/fuer-mitglieder/arbeitskreise/arbeitskreis-informationstechnik/).

+In correspondence with the [MIT License](https://github.com/abeckDev/DLRG-ExamRegistrationSystem/LICENSE.md), you may use the software free of chart without limitations but WITHOUT WARRANTY OF ANY KIND.
+Please review the terms of the [MIT LICENSE](https://opensource.org/license/MIT/) for further information.

 ## Architecture

 ### Architecture Draft